agile-ts/documentation/docs/main/StyleGuide.md

 ### 📝 .action.ts

-An action is any piece of code that modifies our `Agile Instances`(State, Collection, ..).
+An action is any piece of code that modifies our `State`.
 In principle, actions always happen in response to an event.
 For example, a button got clicked.

 **For instance:** <br />
-The creation of a Todo-Item in the UI-Layer, triggers the `addTodo` action, which than mutates our State.
+The creation of a Todo-Item in the UI-Layer, triggers the `addTodo` action, which than mutates our State and makes rest calls.

 ```ts title="todo.action.ts in 📁todo"
 import {TodoInterface} from './todo.interface';